Our Vision for a Clean Energy Future in Montana

 Northern Plains has always been focused on solutions.
 From the early years, clean, renewable energy has been one such solution to protect our communities.
 Watch to learn what “Our History Tells Us” about creating a clean energy future, and how this legacy continues today:

-NorthWestern Energy is recklessly pushing forward a proposal to create a methane power plant in Laurel, Montana.
+NorthWestern Energy is recklessly pushing forward with construction of a methane fired power plant in Laurel, Montana.
 This project creates financial risks for energy customers while threatening our health, air quality, and climate.
 Montanans deserve a fair, reliable, and sustainable source of power that protects the people and places we love.
 The time to act is now!

 Solarize Central Montana is a campaign of Central Montana Resource Council.
 We are bringing together community members from Fergus and Judith Basin Counties to get more solar energy in Central Montana.
 Solarize Central Montana is working to select expert installers and gathering information you need to consider going solar on your home or business.
 The campaign will officially launch in February.